vinhphm/vinh.dev/pages/posts/spotify-refresh-token.md

 })
 ```

-2. Go to the directory where your save your `get-token.js`.
+2. Go to the directory where you saved your `get-token.js`.
 Run the following command:

 ```shell
 npm install express axios cors